Generalized Strichartz Estimates on Perturbed Wave Equation and Applications on Strauss Conjecture

 Since $s_{1-\gamma-2\three}'<2$, it holds for each fixed $t$ that

 The second summand in the right side of \eqref{3.23} is thus dominated by $C_1M_{k-1}^p\,,$ and we conclude that $M_k\le C_0\epsilon'+2C_0\,C_1(A(S)M_{k-1})^p$.
-For $\epsilon'$ sufficiently small, by the definition of $A(S)$, then \\ To finish the proof of Theorem \ref{existthm} we need to show that $u_k$ converges to a solution of the equation \eqref{obeq2}.
+For $\epsilon'$ sufficiently small, by the definition of $A(S)$, we obtain \\ To finish the proof of Theorem \ref{existthm} we need to show that $u_k$ converges to a solution of the equation \eqref{obeq2}.
 For this it suffices to show that

 tends geometrically to zero as $k\to \infty$.
 Since $|F_p(v)-F_p(w)|\lesssim |v-w|(\, |v|^{p-1}+|w|^{p-1}\, )$ when $v$ and $w$ are small, the proof of \eqref{3.24} can be adapted to show that, for small $\varepsilon'>0$, there is a uniform constant $C$ so that